Kate Middleton Keeps The Prince In Check, Busily Helping Pippa Plan Her May Wedding

 “Kate is livid, and was very upset when she saw the naughty pictures [of his trip].
 She thought it was a boys only skiing trip.
 She was humiliated and now she’s making William pay the price.”

 The couple, in addition to taking off on their party weekends, ended up skipping out on Commonwealth Day services, which the queen considers to be one of the most important days to recognize on the royal calendar.
-The decisions of the young royal couple and the fact that the two have been doing less-than their share of royal duties in comparison to the 90-year-old queen, have caused accusations directed at the pair, labeling Kate and William as lazy royals.
+The decisions of the young royal couple and the fact that the two have been doing less than their share of royal duties in comparison to the 90-year-old queen have caused accusations directed at the pair, labeling Kate and William as lazy royals.

 The monarch has appeared at nearly 30 royal events so far this year, while Prince William has appeared at around 15.
 Duchess Kate is no stranger to the “lazy” label after earning the “lazy Kate” nickname in her early years of marriage, yet had redeemed herself in recent years.
 However, it seems her husband is taking on the label.